In this guide, we are going to create a C++ script that calculates the Greatest Common Divisor (GCD) of two given numbers.

 Approach 2

-Approach 1 can be solved in an efficient way using the Euclidean algorithm.
-This algorithm follows the idea that GCD does not change if the smaller number gets subtracted from the larger one.
+Approach 1 can be effectively addressed by leveraging the Euclidean algorithm.
+This particular algorithm operates on the principle that the greatest common divisor remains constant even when the smaller number is subtracted from the larger one.

 C++ code